 Don’t delay—by taking certain actions before December 31 you could cut your dance store or studio’s tax bill.

 The holiday season is a busy time, and the last thing a dance business owner may be thinking about is taxes.
 Don’t make that mistake—you could be shortchanging your store or studio by missing out on opportunities to cut your tax bill with these year-end tax moves.
-Meet with your tax advisor as soon as possible and review the actions you should take by December 31, 2019 to optimize your tax picture—not just for 2019 but for 2020 as well.
+Call your tax advisor as soon as possible and review the actions you should take by December 31, 2022 to optimize your tax picture—not just for 2022 but for 2023 as well.
 Your tax rates may be lower or higher next year as a result of changes in your revenues and in tax laws, and this must be factored into the actions to take now.
 The sooner you start, the less stressed you’ll be.
 Consider…

 For dance retailers, the holiday season is a great time to connect with customers who are in a spending mood.
 If you sell gift cards and use the accrual method of accounting, you may not be taxed on the income this year.
 Report the income in the earlier of:

 - the year in which the gift card is redeemed